ProductPromotion

 Graceful application termination

-On application termination, you want to call Shutdown() on all the "Singletons" objects which have been created during the application life time.
+On application termination, you want to call Shutdown() on all the "Singletons" objects which have been created during the application lifetime.

 Here how Ore can help you: